Long Island, NY, Schools with EMT Training

 - The largest community college in the State University of New York (SUNY) system, Suffolk County Community College (SCCC) offers an EMT - Paramedic associate's degree program at its Ammerman campus in Selden, the oldest of the school's three campuses.

-- In nearby Nassau County, the Nassau County Emergency Medical Services Academy (NCEMSA) offers EMT - Basic, EMT - Critical Care, and EMT - Paramedic training and recertification options at various program sites.
+- In nearby Nassau County, the Nassau County Emergency Medical Services Academy (NCEMSA) offers EMT - Basic and EMT - Critical Care training and recertification options at various program sites.

 Comparison of Schools

 The following table includes undergraduate tuition figures, as well as individual EMT program costs.
 You'll also find information about prospects for financial aid, school selectivity and graduation rates.

 |Suffolk County Community College (SUNY)||Stony Brook University (SUNY)||Nassau County Emergency Medical Services Academy (NCEMSA)|

 |Campus Setting||Large suburb||Large suburb||Large suburb|

 |Tuition & Fees (2017-2018)||$5,600/year for in-state students, $10,470/year for out-of-state students*||$9,257/year for in-state students, $26,767/year for out-of-state students*||$1,300 for EMT - Basic program

 $950 for EMT - Critical Care program (refresher)

 $1,250 for EMT - Paramedic program (refresher) (as of 2018)**